CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     ```

     The above command echoes the given string and then:
-    1. `cut -d"." -f1-8` Splits the string into fields using `.` as the delimiter, and then selects fields 1 through 8.
+    1. `cut -d "." -f1-8` Splits the string into fields using `.` as the delimiter, and then selects fields 1 through 8.
     2. `tr -d "."` Removes all occurrences of the `.` character in the output generated by the `cut` command.
     3. `base64 -d` Decodes the final result from Base64 to its original form.

 ### 7.3 C2 Communications over DNS

-Command and Control (C2) frameworks use the **TXT DNS record** to run a **dropper** for downnloading extra files on a target.
-This section simulates how to execute a bash script over DNS.
+Command and Control (C2) frameworks use the **TXT DNS record** to run a [**dropper**](https://encyclopedia.kaspersky.com/glossary/trojan-droppers/) for downloading extra files on a target.
+This section simulates how to execute a bash script, our dropper for this task, over DNS.

 Let's say we have the following bash script which simply sends one ICMP echo request packet to `test.thm.com`.: